codevence/fair-wizard-guide/docs/applications/integration-hub/value-integrations/index.rst

 Value Integrations
 ******************

-As an admin, we can use value integration to setup an integration to be used by Data Stewards in their Knowledge Models as source of data.
+Users with the :ref:`Use Integration Hub<roles>` role permission can use value integration to set up an integration to be used in knowledge models as a source of data.

 We can start creating a new value integration by clicking on the :guilabel:`Create` button.

 .. figure:: index/list.png

     Value integrations.

 ----

 .. raw:: html

     <h2>Table of Contents</h2>

 .. toctree::